apachols/rabble/docs/NOTES.md

 - Bingo doesn't break game lol

+- Join autopopulates existing nickname

 - Can exchange tiles and still get the same tile? that's definitely wrong.
 - Something is going on with exchange.

+- Blank window let's make it look nicer
 - Still get the blank window if you type a space!

-- Clear local storage -> function on window
 - Fix UL styles for "nav bar"

 - Input accepts char13 to submit form